The Best Bed Cooling Systems - What to Expect

 Once you figure out the temperature settings that work with your natural sleep cycle, you can set it to adjust to fit your needs automatically!

-Recommended by Tim Ferris himself, the Chilipad Cube is a water-cooled fan system that's easy to use and will keep you comfortable while you sleep.
+Recommended by Tim Ferris himself, the Cube Sleep System is a water-cooled fan system that's easy to use and will keep you comfortable while you sleep.

 It is perfect for hot sleepers and those of you who suffer from night sweats or hot flashes.
 While it's a little pricey, it's also compatible with all mattress sizes (from half queen to Cal King) and offers both heating and cooling options.